 My Advice – This begs the question, “who then can be saved?”
 (Matthew 19:25, NIV 1984).
 Who indeed?
 “With man this is impossible, but with God all things are possible.”
 (Matthew 19:26, NIV 1984).
 To make this possible, “the Father has sent his Son to be the Savior of the world.”
 (1 John 4:14, NIV 1984).
 “That whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son.”
 (John 3:16–18, NIV 1984).

 Do you want certainty?
-You can be certain that being “good” cannot save you.
+You can be certain that being “good enough” cannot save you.
 You can be certain, that you stand “condemned already.”
 That’s the bad news.
 The good news?
-Well that is what the word Gospel means – good news.
+Well, that is what the word Gospel means – good news.
 You can be saved by believing in Christ and receiving Him as your Savior.
 My blog series “The Born Again Experience” can show you how.
 Then you can be certain that you will not be condemned.
 That you are bound for Heaven.
 And that’s good enough for me.